ChiragKaudan/ThoughtsBlogged/_posts/2024-08-10- my-favorite-algorithm.md

 Looking at it from the other perspective, we see a situation that could be even worse.
 Ferdinand's friend Vasco, who has just arranged to work at PioneerPathways, hears of Ferdinand's story and wants to do the same, and so he calls up GlobalVenture and tells them that he would much rather work for them instead of PioneerPathways.
 He is very convincing and upon further consideration, GlobalVenture realizes that they do actually prefer Vasco to some other applicant that is already scheduled to start working at GlobalVenture.
 If GlobalVenture were an unethical company (which might be tautological), they would consider finding some excuse to boot that applicant out and make an offer to Vasco instead.
 GlobalVenture and Vasco simultaneously screw over both some other applicant and PioneerPathways with one deal that neither the applicant nor PioneerPathways had any say in.

-_The theme here is that we want to avoid any deals from being made outside of the application system to prevent unfairness_.
+The theme here is that we want to avoid any deals from being made outside of the application system to prevent unfairness.
 But applicants and especially companies will always act in self-interest, so we cannot stop these under-the-table deals from being made by simply relying on the honor system or trying to fruitlessly eliminate people from acting in self-interest.

 What if we had a system where self-interest itself is what stops the outside deals from being made in the first place?
 We'd prefer a system where every applicant is happy with the company they get initial offers from or where every company extends offers to candidates they'd prefer over everybody else in the field.
 Such a system would be self-enforcing, because let's say an applicant who has arranged to work for GlobalVenture tries to be slick and make an outside deal with DiscoveryEnterprises, but then DiscoveryEnterprises can just say "Nope, we prefer every candidate we've extended offers to over you, sorry".
 Or if a company reaches out to its best applicants that ended up going somewhere else and getting the response "No, I like where I am" from each of them.
 No outside deals can be made, such a system is stable.